se4ai2324-uniba/DetectionOfOnlineSexism/references/README.md

 #### Data Splits

-The dataset has been splitted into validation, test and training set.
+The dataset has been splitted into training, validation and test set.
 The class distribution for
 Task A was as follows:
 - TRAIN SET: